 Urethral Strictures

-The length of urethra that traverses most of the penis is called the penile urethra, or pendulous urethra, or sometimes the anterior urethra.
-Strictures here are less common, and may be associated with inflammatory conditions of the glans such as balanitis xerotica obliterans or lichen sclerosis.
+The length of the urethra that traverses most of the penis is called the penile urethra, or pendulous urethra, or sometimes the anterior urethra.
+Strictures here are less common and may be associated with inflammatory conditions of the glans such as balanitis xerotica obliterans or lichen sclerosis.
 These are tough strictures to treat, often requiring more complicated reconstructive procedures, and can be recurrent if an underlying disease is present.

-Typically a patient with a urethral stricture will complain of a slow urinary stream, and a common telltale sign in a younger man is urinary dribbling after finishing at the toilet.
-An urinary infection may be what brings a stricture to light.
-It is often a progressive problem, and when suspected the diagnosis is made by cystoscopy, or looking into the urethra with a scope in the office.
-If a stricture is found, often it will be investigated by an x-ray called a retrograde urethrogram to determine its exact location and length.
-Based on the findings, several treatment options can be employed.
-The simplest is dilation of the stricture.
+The simplest treatment is dilation of the stricture.
 This is always performed with a fossa navicularis stricture due to its ease and effectiveness, or a membraneous stricture as this may be the only way to open the channel without causing incontinence.
-Otherwise, we employ dilation very sparingly, as the recurrence rate after dilation is 80-90%, and each dilation can lengthen the stricture thus complicating its treatment.
+Otherwise, we employ dilation very sparingly because the recurrence rate after dilation is 80-90%, and each dilation can lengthen or worsen the stricture thus complicating its treatment.
 Our preferred approach for the initial presentation of a urethral stricture is to perform a minor procedure, under anesthesia, called a direct vision internal urethrotomy (DVIU).
-Here, there is still a high recurrence rate, but it is approximately 50%, and may be less traumatic to the urethra.
+Here, the recurrence rate is still high at approximately 50% but is still far less than dilation and may be less traumatic to the urethra.
 The stricture is cut with a knife or laser using a scope.
-A patient will typically wear a urinary catheter for a few days after a DVIU, and should notice a dramatic improvement in their stream right away.
-Then, it is a function of being on the lookout for recurrence.

 Internal Urethrotomy